Starting Nov 1st : 6th Annual Through The Winter Beekeeping Course. Click Here For Early Bird Special.

-This article looks at the benefits of bringing kids into the world of beekeeping and the practical considerations in doing so.
+In this lesson we look at the benefits of bringing kids into the world of beekeeping and the practical considerations in doing so.

 Once a child is comfortable around bees, there is a tremendous opportunity for you to play the role of the best science teacher they will ever know!
-As you carry out an inspection, you will assess and interpret the clues that bees present to us.
+As you carry out an inspection, you assess and interpret the clues that bees present to us.

-Even the use of frames in the hive - holding brood, pollen, nectar and capped honey - is fascinating to a child and shows them how organization can drive a community of tens of thousands of committed members.
+The use of frames in the hive - holding brood, pollen, nectar and capped honey - is fascinating to a child and shows them how organization can drive a community of tens of thousands of committed members.

 There's a broader lesson about collaboration, democracy and more and these lessons will start sinking in early for a child exposed to beekeeping.

-The physical demands of beekeeping are not too significant, with the possibly exception of handling a fully laden box of honey!
+The physical demands of beekeeping are not too significant, with the possible exception of handling a fully laden box of honey!
 Most of what you will do during a hive inspection is perfectly feasible for a child, with supervision.

-So enjoy it, appreciate every moment - and have someone video the moment!
+So, enjoy it, appreciate every moment and have someone video the moment!

 Let's face it, even adults who have never been near a beehive may have significant anxiety.
 A lack of understanding about how bees act is a partial explanation but, for the most part, these fears are overstated.
 They can, however, be accommodated by a gentle and calm beekeeper and one of the joys of beekeeping is introducing others to your bees, the right way.